louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 ### Understanding buprenorphine for use in chronic pain: expert opinion [^5a00a151].
 Pain Medicine (2020).
 Medium credibility.

-When used as directed, buprenorphine appears to have a relatively favorable therapeutic index (safety profile) and a slower onset of tolerance than full µ -opioid receptor agonists on the basis of its pharmacological profile ; however, patient expectations regarding nausea, which is commonly observed during titration with buprenorphine products in opioid-naïve patients, should be clearly set.
+When used as directed, buprenorphine appears to have a relatively favorable therapeutic index (safety profile) and a slower onset of tolerance than full µ -opioid receptor agonists on the basis of its pharmacological profile; however, patient expectations regarding nausea, which is commonly observed during titration with buprenorphine products in opioid-naïve patients, should be clearly set.

 Buprenorphine appears to have a ceiling effect on respiratory depression, and the Pain Management Best Practices Inter-Agency Task Force recently noted that buprenorphine is expected to have reduced risk for respiratory depression and may be better tolerated than full µ -opioid receptor agonists according to currently available data.
 As a caveat, respiratory depression is still a concern, especially when buprenorphine is used in combination with nonopioid sedatives/anticonvulsants such as benzodiazepines and gabapentin, carisoprodol and other muscle relaxants, amitriptyline, and Z-drugs (nonbenzodiazepine drugs with effects similar to those of benzodiazepines).
 Although buprenorphine is generally well tolerated, any relevant contraindications and other safety concerns should be considered when prescribing the medication for chronic pain.
 Combining opioids with other central nervous system suppressants is generally not recommended but may be considered after conducting a thoughtful risk/benefit analysis.